-If a speaker or company does not have its own contract, sample contracts are available that can be modified based on chapter negotiations at www.aacn.org/chapters > contracts.
-The following contracts must be submitted for review and approval before signing:
+If a speaker or company does not have its own contract, contract templates are available on the website that can be modified based on chapter negotiations at www.aacn.org/chapters > Chapter Portal > Contracts.
+All contracts must be submitted for review and approval before signing:

-- Catering agreements most caterers have their own agreements. - Co-sponsored programs - A "letter of agreement" is required for chapters collaborating on programs and special projects that outline each chapter's responsibilities and commitments. - Exhibitor / Vendor Agreements - Grants - Hotel/Facility all contracts with a financial obligation greater than \$5,000. - National AACN is available to review hotel/facility agreements of any amount if the chapter is unsure. - Letters of Agreement - Chapters should have at least a letter of agreement when working with other parties, even if no monies are involved. - Partnership Agreements - Regional Meeting Agreements - Speakers all contracts with a financial obligation greater than \$1,000. - If a speaker or company does not have its own contract, sample contracts are available below that can be modified based on the negotiations. - Support Agreements (formerly known as Sponsor Agreements)

-- Temporary Employment Agency Agreements agencies will have their own agreements. - Any other contract or lease, including property or equipment leases. - Any financial commitments, regardless of the amount, which obligate the chapter for longer than 1 year.
+- Catering agreements most caterers have their own agreements. - Co-sponsored programs - A "letter of agreement" is required for chapters collaborating on programs and special projects that outline each chapter's responsibilities and commitments. - Exhibitor / Vendor Agreements - Grants - Hotel/Facility - Letters of Agreement - Chapters should have at least a letter of agreement when working with other parties, even if no monies are involved. - Partnership Agreements - Regional Meeting Agreements - Speakers - If a speaker or company does not have its own contract, use a contract template from the AACN website, and modify the template based on your negotiations. - Support Agreements (formerly known as Sponsor Agreements) - Temporary Employment Agency Agreements agencies will have their own agreements. - Any other contract or lease, including property or equipment leases. - Any financial commitments, regardless of the amount, which obligate the chapter for longer than 1 year.